 There are multiple ways to deploy the Jazz agent using SCCM.
 It is important to remember that a provisioning/enrollment bundle is necessary to enroll an agent to a chosen Jazz infrastructure, and as such the bundle must be provided as part of the package.
 This is generally done in one of two ways.
 1) Push both the installer file and the enrollment bundle to the machine and run a script to install, or 2) Place the enrollment bundle on an accessible network file server, and specify the location as part of the installer command.

-Method 1 - deploy enrolment bundle and MSI together
+Method 1 - deploy the enrollment bundle and MSI together

-- Generate and enrolment bundle with max_uses set to (At least) the number of machines to which you need to deploy.
+- Generate and enrollment bundle with max_uses set to (at least) the number of machines to which you need to deploy.

-- Create a batch script as follows (assuming the enrolment bundle is called jazz.bundle);
+- Create a batch script as follows (assuming the enrollment bundle is called jazz.bundle);

 - Deploy the batch script, MSI and bundle together, and run the batch script to complete the agent install

-Method 2 - point MSI installer to enrolment bundle on file share
+Method 2 - point MSI installer to enrollment bundle on file share

-- Generate an enrolment bundle and upload to a network share, ensure the system account of the machines that will be installing the agent can access this;
+- Generate an enrollment bundle and upload to a network share, ensure the system account of the machines that will be installing the agent can access this;

 - Create a new application in SCCM for the Jazz Agent, set the installation command as follows;

-Where \\WIN-ERPE397BMI9\software\bundles\agent.bundle is the absolute path to the enrolment bundle on the network share from the previous step (relative paths are not supported).
+Note: Where \\FILESERVER\software\bundles\agent.bundle is the absolute path to the enrollment bundle on the network share from the previous step (relative paths are not supported).

-- Check the enrolment logs at %PROGRAMDATA%\Jazz Networks\agent\logs\enroll.log - if this reports the it isn’t possible to open the bundle file then check the path is correct and the system user is able to access this file.
-“The system cannot find the file specified.” errors can also be indiciative of permissions errors if the system user does not have file list permissions to the enclosing folder.
+- Check the enrollment logs at %PROGRAMDATA%\Jazz Networks\Agent\logs\enroll.log - if this reports the it isn’t possible to open the bundle file then check the path is correct and the system user is able to access this file.
+“The system cannot find the file specified.” errors can also be indicative of permissions errors if the system user does not have file list permissions to the enclosing folder.